Searching the internet can be tougher than you might think sometimes, especially if the only tools you have at hand are Google and Bing.

 To quote the Surfwax about page, “Wax helps a surfer grip his board, Surfwax helps you get a grip on information.”

-Try this one if you don’t want your search results to be filled with adult content, gambling websites and porn.
+Try this one if you don’t want your search results to be filled with adult content and gambling websites.
 Yippy is the perfect Google style search engine that is safe for use by younger researchers.

 In addition to blocking unwanted content from the search, Yippy also protects your privacy.
 But there are some geographical limitations to that.
 According to the site’s policy: It will not collect personally identifiable information about you like your name, telephone number, physical address or email address.